mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 Definition of the feature table
 -------------------------------

-The digitizer provides an object table.
+The Digitizer provides an object table.
 This can be used to navigate to features (zoom on the objects) and open the editing form.
 The object table can be sorted.
 The width of the individual columns can optionally be specified in percent or pixels.

 * tableFields - define the columns for the feature table.